nfargier/thermoflux-rtd/docs/source/index.rst

 - Python >= 3.11
 - [Gurobi 11.0](https://support.gurobi.com/hc/en-us/articles/360044290292-How-do-I-install-Gurobi-for-Python-)

-For more details, see :doc:installation
+For more details, see :docs:source:Installation

 How to use and examples
 ***********************